Hpauric/hpauric.github.io/_posts/_posts/2017-05-21-Using-Line-Of-Code-Breakpoints-with-Google-Dev-Tools.md

+The console tab in Google Dev Tools is a great testing ground for new code.
+It allows you to step through code and monitor your variables and properties at each step of the execution.
+This is invaluable for debugging code.

-To test a new code snippet, navigate to Source
+To test a new code snippet, navigate to the Source tab.

 Click on `+ New Snippet`